chrischia06/chrischia06.github.io/QUANT_READING.md

 + The Man Who solved the market

-+ Emmanuel Derman - My Life as a Quant
++ Emmanuel Derman - my life as a Quant

 + Scott Patterson